Central Auditory Processing Disorder (CAPD)

 To diagnose CAPD, a series of tests will be administered in a sound-treated room.
 These tests are designed to examine every aspect of auditory processing.
 Only an audiologist can assess and diagnose CAPD.
 Because of the variability of the brain’s maturation in younger children, the minimum age for testing is seven to eight years old.
 Because so many of the symptoms are similar to other learning disabilities and disorders, it is vital that a comprehensive evaluation is completed by a specially trained audiologist.

 Rex ENT Specialists at Wakefield are experienced in treating CAPD.
 Our audiologist, Genevieve Spiliopoulos, M.S., C.C.C.-A, is trained in the newest treatment techniques for CAPD.
-In addition, our physicians, Dr. Esa Bloedon and Dr. Brett Dorfman, specialize in treating ear, nose and throat disorders in adults and children.
+Also, our physicians, Dr. Esa Bloedon and Dr. Brett Dorfman, specialize in treating ear, nose and throat disorders in adults and children.
 For personalized and timely care, please visit us at our office.